Meir-Moore/AutoJobApplications/README.md

 # AutoJobApplications
+Automated job application script using Python and Playwright for JobMaster website.

 # Installation
 To run the code, you'll need to install Playwright and its dependencies.
 Follow the steps below to set up your environment: